webexone/webexone.github.io/_pages/ReportingExperience.md

 1. Ensure that you have received your tenant login credentials (Administrator, Supervisor and Agent)from the Lab proctors.
 2. In this Lab, Part 1 and 2 already have historical data created to capture the key insights, hence no need to login Agent or make calls.
-3. In Part 3, we will look into some Realtime data insights for which make sure you can login your supervisor-agent and able to make calls and receive.
+3. In Part 3, we will look into some Realtime data insights for which make sure you logged-in with your supervisor-agent or Agent and able to make and receive calls.
 - Agent and Supervisor user accounts are configured and ready for logins.
 - As an agent, you're associated with two teams—designated by your Attendee ID—as "Team1" and "Team2".